kobirhumayun/finance_management/README.md

    ```bash
    docker compose up -d
    ```
    The central Nginx instance will proxy inbound requests on `finance.example.com` to the `finance-management-web` container on port 3000 via `edge_net`.
+All `/api/*` calls are handled by the Next.js server, which forwards them to the internal API container over the private network.
 3. Run one-off tasks when required:
    ```bash
    docker compose run --rm finance-management-api npm run migrate